perlindgren/input-linux-tools/README.md

 # linux-input-tools

-Input from mice and keyboards using `linux-input`, allowing to treat each input device seprately, e.g., your application can use several mice and keyboards for different purposes, e.g., a alocal multi-player game where each player has their own keyboard and mouse, or even using two mice to control one player.
+Input from mice and keyboards using `linux-input`, allowing to treat each input device separately, e.g., your application can use several mice and keyboards for different purposes, e.g., a local multi-player game where each player has their own keyboard and mouse, or even using two mice to control one player.
 The library puts no limitations to usage.
-Input is captured before the compositor, thus input does not take notice of "window/focus", which is typically what you want when it cames to games or other applictions with "exclusive" behavior.
+Input is captured before the compositor, thus input does not take notice of "window/focus", which is typically what you want when it comes to games or other applications with "exclusive" behavior.

-The behavior is essentially stateless, thus device state needs to be maintained by your applaction.
-Future work (might) include a statefull wrapper, similar to [Bevy](https://bevyengine.org/) input systems.
+The behavior is essentially stateless, thus device state needs to be maintained by your application.
+Future work (might) include a stateful wrapper, similar to [Bevy](https://bevyengine.org/) input systems.

 ---

 ## Device detection

 Devices are assumed to be presented under `dev/input/`.
-The `by-id` folder provides human readble identification for the connected devices.
+The `by-id` folder provides human readable identification for the connected devices.
 The library provides a `Device` abstraction, filtering out devices based on reported capabilities.
-Notice, some devices present themself as both mice, joysticks (gamepads etc.).
-Some devices like keyboards may present themselves as several keyboards.
+Notice, some devices present them self as both mice, joysticks (gamepads) etc. Some devices like keyboards may present themselves as several keyboards.

 ```rust
 let devices = Devices::new().unwrap();